 The below table shows the average salary of a business analyst.

-Whereas a data analyst would have an average salary ranging between $65k – $97k
+A data analyst would have an average salary between $65k and $97k.

-To conclude it depends on the individual’s interests, if he/she is good with technical stuff he /she go with the data analytics or if he/she is proficient with the functional/process areas then he/she may go with the business analytics part.
+To conclude, it depends on the individual’s interests; if they are good with technical stuff, they go with data analytics, or if they are proficient with the functional/process areas, they may go with the business analytics part.

-Each has its own advantages in terms of the conceptual matters, growth and development in the field of Science and Technology and the expanding technology world needs more of these areas in order to grow further and create some extraordinary inventions that ease not only human life but also saves our atmospheric environment too for the upcoming generations to lead a smooth and happy life.
+Each has advantages regarding conceptual matters, growth, and development in Science and Technology.
+The expanding technology world needs more of these areas to grow and create extraordinary inventions that ease human life and save our atmospheric environment for future generations to lead a smooth and happy life.

-This has been a guide to Differences Between Data Analytics vs Business Analytics, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Data Analytics vs Business Analytics.
+Here we discuss Data Analytics vs Business Analytics head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –